Frequently Asked Questions

 Can I switch between Peer Support Professionals?

 Yes.
-Many of the benefits of Peer Support come from the strength and connection of the relationship between the Peer Support Professional and the member.
+Many of the benefits of Peer Support come from the strength and connection of the relationship between the Peer Recovery Professional and the member.
 Developing a strong connection and trusting rapport is necessary.
-If a member feels that the Peer Support Professional is not a good fit for their particular issue, or even personality, the member can utilize a different Peer Support Professional.
+If a member feels that the Peer Recovery Professional is not a good fit for their particular issue, or even personality, the member can utilize a different Peer Recovery Professional.

 What is the difference between peer support and therapy?

 Peer Support and therapy are both ‘helping’ services, but that help is provided in many ways.

 Peer support focuses on the practical matters of daily life and is focused on recovery.
 Peer support is provided by people who have their own experiences of living with behavioral health conditions.
 Peer support may include encouragement, practical assistance, and goal setting.
 Peer Recovery Professionals use their lived experience to provide empathy, understanding, and role modeling to the people they support.
 Peer Recovery Professionals believe that each person is the expert on their own recovery.
 Peer Recovery Professionals are not seen as experts, nor do they provide treatment for behavioral health conditions.
 Rather, Peer Recovery Professionals walk alongside others in recovery and demonstrate that recovery is possible through sharing their real-life examples.